 While they receive this compensation, phased retirees are eligible to participate in certain PLU benefits.
 These benefits are made available at whatever costs are applicable during any given year and include medical, dental and some life insurance.
 The retiree may enroll him/herself and eligible dependent(s) in any or all of these plans.

 All financial contributions made by PLU to other insurance benefits discontinue at the end of the month in which the person terminates active employment and begins phased retirement.
 At that same time, participation in virtually all benefits discontinues: 403(b) Retirement Plan, Long Term Disability, Accidental Death & Dismemberment, Vacation Pay, Sick Leave, etc.

 Phased retirees retain the right to reduced tuition under the PLU tuition remission policy, but are not eligible for the ELCA tuition exchange program or the Tuition Exchange, Inc. program.
 Phased retirees may retain their parking permits, receive an identification card that allows continued use of the library, athletic facilities and participation in campus events on a discounted or free basis.
-Upon an administrator’s completion of phased retirement, access to PLU email will end.
+Upon an exempt staff member’s completion of phased retirement, access to PLU email will end.

 Specific eligibility requirements and provisions of the phased retirement plan are addressed in the (Revised) Policies and Procedures for Reductions in Load and Phased Retirement, Revised June 2004.
 Please refer to that document for full details.

 Last Modified: August 3, 2017 at 11:56 pm